Types of Dashboards: Operational, Analytical, and Strategic Dashboard Types

 5 dashboard design tips to get you started

-I've mentioned our guide to dashboard design a few times throughout this article; it truly is the crowning glory for a detailed deep-dive on dashboard design.
+I've mentioned our guide to dashboard design a few times throughout this article; it truly is the crowning glory of a detailed deep-dive into dashboard design.
 But in the meantime, here are 5 quick tips you can keep in mind as you build and share your dashboards.

 1. Design your dashboard with your audience in mind

 An effective dashboard is one that communicates a clear message.
 Dashboards are a communication tool, after all!
 And the first rule of effective communication is to define your audience.